Last updated: May 29, 2026

 Information and referral

 Who may qualify: Information and referral is usually open to older adults, adults with disabilities, caregivers, and family members.
-Many services funded by the Older Americans Act focus on people age 60 and older.
+Many Older Americans Act services focus on people age 60 and older.

-Where to apply: Call 1-800-211-2116 or contact the office for your county.
-You can also use the national Eldercare Locator if you are helping someone from another state.
+Where to apply: Call 1-800-211-2116 or the AAA for your county.
+The national Eldercare Locator can also help if you are helping someone outside Oklahoma.

-Reality check: A referral is not the same as approval.
+Reality check: A referral is not an approval.
 The local provider may still check age, county, need, funding, and waitlist status.

 Meals and nutrition

 Who may qualify: Meal programs often focus on adults age 60 and older.
-Home-delivered meals may give priority to people who are homebound, at nutrition risk, live alone, or lack regular help.
+Home-delivered meals may give priority to people who are homebound, live alone, have poor nutrition, or lack regular help.

-Reality check: Meals may be donation-based, but donations are not the same as required fees.
-Home delivery can be limited by driver routes, volunteers, weather, and funding.
+Reality check: Donation-based meals are not the same as required fees.
+Home delivery can be limited by driver routes, volunteers, weather, funding, and waitlists.

 Transportation

-What it helps with: Some AAAs help with rides to medical visits, grocery trips, senior centers, benefits appointments, or other needed services.
-Help may come through a local transit system, volunteer driver program, voucher, or partner agency.
+What it helps with: Some AAAs or senior centers can help with rides to meal sites, medical visits, grocery trips, benefits appointments, or other needed services.
+The ride may come through local transit, a city senior bus, a volunteer driver, or a partner agency.

-Who may qualify: Rules depend on the county, trip type, age, disability status, and available funding.
-Medical rides may have different rules than social or shopping rides.
+Who may qualify: Rules depend on the county, trip type, age, disability status, and funding.
+Medical rides may have different rules than rides for shopping or activities.

 Caregiver and respite support

-What it helps with: Caregiver programs may offer advice, support groups, training, respite referrals, and limited help for grandparents or other relatives raising children.
-Oklahoma’s Title III page says caregiver respite can give a temporary break from full-time caregiving duties.
+What it helps with: Caregiver programs may offer advice, support groups, training, respite referrals, and help for some grandparents or relatives raising children.
+Our Oklahoma caregiver guide explains the difference between paid care paths and caregiver support.

 Who may qualify: Family caregivers of older adults may qualify.
 Relatives age 55 or older who are caring for a child may also be helped by some aging-network services.